What is a CT (Computed Tomography) scan?

 Computerised tomography (CT) is, sometimes referred to as computerised axial tomography (CAT), refers to a medical imaging procedure that uses specialised x-ray equipment to create detailed images, or scans, of organs, bones and tissues inside your body.

-CT procedures involve moving an x-ray machine to provide a clear picture of your organs, bones and tissues.
+CT procedures involve using an x-ray machine to provide a clear picture of your organs, bones and tissues.
 CT scan gives a detailed picture than the normal x-ray.

 How does CT scan work?

 CT Scan normally involves a rotating machine that takes images of your body.
 The x-ray beam circulates in your body, providing a series of images from different angles.
 These series of images are sent to a computer, where they are combined to produce a single or cross-section image of your body.
 These images are combined to create 3-D images for a particular part of your body.

 CT scan can be used to produce detailed images of your bones, tissues and blood vessels of your body.
 Thus, a CT scan allows the doctor to diagnose your cause and treat it accordingly.

 To perform the CT scan, you will be asked to change into the hospital gown and should have to remove the metal objects or jewellery.
 Following are the steps about how CT scan works.

 Step 1: You will be asked to lay down on the table

 Step 2: The table will be sent slowly into the centre of the doughnut-shaped x-ray machine